Vansio3/article-assistant-extension/README.md

 # Article Assistant Chrome Extension

 Supercharge your reading experience with this powerful Chrome extension.
-It uses the Google Gemini API to provide one-click AI-powered summaries of any web article and allows you to have an interactive conversation with the content.
+It uses the Google Gemini API to provide one-click AI-powered summaries of any web article and allows you to have an interactive, context-aware conversation with the content.

 ***